TusharJaiswal01/Platform_T/README.md

 - 🔒 **Value it provides**: Guarantees a trustworthy ecosystem for users and reduces the risk of fraud on the platform.

 #### 📹 **Feature Demonstration**
-*Video for Fraud Detection System will be embedded here.*

 ---